 • Magnetic adhesion: limited use on masonry.

-• Clamp + winch system (final): reliable on brick, safe, manufacturable.
+• Clamp + winch system (selected): reliable on brick, safe, manufacturable.

 Chassis + Wheels